OpenMarket – May 31, 2021

-You should still make a switch – here’s why
+You should switch to A2P 10DLC – here’s why

-The A2P 10 DLC delays might feel like welcome news for the many companies that still use cheaper, unsanctioned long codes (designed for person-to-person traffic) to communicate with customers.
+Many companies still use cheaper, unsanctioned long codes (designed for person-to-person traffic) to communicate with customers.

 But we advise these businesses to consider switching to the sanctioned 10DLC routes sooner rather than later.
 For guidance on how to go about doing this, read our latest 10DLC post.

-Carriers are using firewalls and other software techniques to rid their routes of unsanctioned long codes – and they’re stepping up efforts fast.
+Carriers are using firewalls and other software techniques to rid their routes of unsanctioned long codes – and they’re stepping up efforts.
 This means messages sent on these routes could be blocked at any time.